Submissions are currently closed!

 Pitching a Topic:

 If you want to write an article, please pitch it to us!
-Send an email to email@example.com.
-HG101 covers an extremely broad array of topics, so there isn’t much we’ll shoot down, although there are subjects we’ll pay more for.
-The three things we need are:
+Send an email to firstname.lastname@example.org.
+The four things we need are:

 (1) A brief run down of the game you want to cover, what you intend to cover in the article, and why you think it’s relevant.
+If it’s already on the wanted list, you can just name the game.
 This doesn’t need to be anything complicated – if it’s a somewhat enjoyable, underrated arcade game, just say that.

 Please, only reserve an article if you are absolutely committed you’ll be working on it in a reasonable time frame.
 Obviously some of these can get very long, so we’ll allow a significant amount of time for them, but in general, if you’re not sure you can finish anything within a 2-3 month time span, then you may want to rethink your choice.
 We understand that Life comes up, and if you can’t complete something, that’s totally okay.
 Just let us know.